 Etsy is a go-to place for those who are interested in buying unique and outstanding hand-made or artisan products.
-Launched in 2005 in Brooklyn, New York, it’s become one of the top e-commerce companies in the world, surpassed only by such giants as Apple, Chewy, and Amazon.
+Launched in 2005 in Brooklyn, New York, it’s become one of the top e-commerce companies in the world, a shopping mecca for millions of customers, surpassed only by such giants as Apple, Chewy, and Amazon.
 According to Statista, the platform generated a marketplace revenue of 1.7 billion U.S. dollars in 2021.

-With lots of people flocking to Etsy, the chances to boost your business and attract more customers than ever are quite high.
+With lots of people flocking to Etsy, the chances to boost your business and attract more customers than ever to your online shop are really high.
 Naturally, if you’re selling hand-made, vintage items and craft supplies, setting up an Etsy shop is a must.
 If you’re new to Etsy and don’t know where to start, you might want to consider our tips on how to create an Etsy shop.
 When you know what to expect and which pitfalls to avoid, making it to Etsy’s top seller list doesn’t seem far fetched.

 However, you have to take your time navigating through Etsy seller fees as they can seem a bit overwhelming at first.
-Understanding the structure of Etsy fees is essential because there are some hidden costs involved that may really eat into your profit if you don’t know how much Etsy charges sellers.
+Understanding the structure of Etsy fees is essential because there are some hidden costs involved that may really eat into the profit of your shop if you don’t know the amount of the fee Etsy charges sellers.